oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 }
 ```

 The `@OpenIdAuthenticationMechanismDefinition` is the new feature added by Jakarta EE 10 and Security 3.0.
 The docs for this annotation [are here](https://jakarta.ee/specifications/security/3.0/jakarta-security-spec-3.0.html#openid-connect-annotation).

-The first four params set the required OIDC values.
+The first four parameters set the required OIDC values.
 I had to increase the timeout values to avoid an intermittent error.
 The `extraParameters` param is used to send the `audience` value as the Auth0 custom API (without which, Auth0 will return an opaque token).
 The `claimsDefinition` param is used to configure reading the roles from the custom claim.

 The `@OpenIdAuthenticationMechanismDefinition` annotation alone does not protect the resource.
 It activates OIDC and configures a provider.
 It could just as easily have been included in another class file.